 Pod network latency

-Pod network latency is a Kubernetes pod-level chaos fault that introduces latency (delay) to a specific container by initiating a traffic control (tc) process with netem rules to add egress delays.
+Pod network latency is a Kubernetes pod-level chaos fault that introduces latency (delay) to a specific container.
+This fault:

-It simulates a consistently slow network connection between microservices (for example, cross-region connectivity between active-active peers of a given service or across services or poor cni-performance in the inter-pod-communication network).
-It also simulates jittery connection with transient latency spikes between microservices, slow response on specific third party (or dependent) components (or services), and degraded data-plane of service-mesh infrastructure.
+• Simulates a consistently slow network connection between microservices (for example, cross-region connectivity between active-active peers of a given service or across the services or poor cni-performance in the inter-pod-communication network).

 Prerequisites